Continuing the company despite insolvency

 Under the supervision of the insolvency court and an experienced administrator, the company in the protective shield procedure has the opportunity to draw up a restructuring plan under self-administration and to continue operations.

-The restructuring plan could include reducing operating costs, selling non-essential assets or restructuring debt.
+The restructuring plan could include reducing operating costs, selling non-core assets or restructuring debt.

 This is a written framework for action designed to permanently overcome a corporate crisis and ensure a sustainable continuation forecast.